Comparing Mastech Digital (MHH) & Its Rivals

-Mastech Digital (NYSE: MHH) is one of 44 publicly-traded companies in the “Management consulting services” industry, but how does it weigh in compared to its competitors?
-We will compare Mastech Digital to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, valuation, profitability and institutional ownership.
+Mastech Digital (NYSE: MHH) is one of 44 public companies in the “Management consulting services” industry, but how does it weigh in compared to its rivals?
+We will compare Mastech Digital to similar companies based on the strength of its analyst recommendations, risk, institutional ownership, dividends, valuation, earnings and profitability.

-Mastech Digital has a beta of 0.61, indicating that its stock price is 39% less volatile than the S&P 500.
-Comparatively, Mastech Digital’s competitors have a beta of 2.35, indicating that their average stock price is 135% more volatile than the S&P 500.
+Mastech Digital has a beta of 0.61, meaning that its stock price is 39% less volatile than the S&P 500.
+Comparatively, Mastech Digital’s rivals have a beta of 2.35, meaning that their average stock price is 135% more volatile than the S&P 500.

-This table compares Mastech Digital and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of recent ratings and recommmendations for Mastech Digital and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for Mastech Digital and its rivals, as provided by MarketBeat.

 |Sell Ratings